jaybz/TP-VoiceMeeter/README.md

 # TP-VoiceMeeter
 VoiceMeeter plugin for Touch Portal

+## Deprecated
+This plugin is now deprecated and will no longer be maintained.
+Use the [Touch Portal Voicemeeter Pickel+](https://www.christophecvb.com/touch-portal/plugins/voicemeeter/) Plugin instead.

 ## Disclaimer
 Another VoiceMeeter plugin already exists for Touch Portal.
 I created this plugin just because I really wanted to ditch another piece of software similar to Touch Portal and the other plugin did not fit my needs entirely.
 I do not currently intend on continuing development of this plugin.
 This is intended as sample .Net code for other developers.